FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-euro-summer.md

     growing the Filecoin ecosystem.
 Reach out to marketing@fil.org to schedule a meeting and explore opportunities.
 seo:
-  description: "Join FIL Euro Summer 2025 — community-led Filecoin meetups,
+  description: "Join FIL Euro Tour 2025 — community-led Filecoin meetups,
     workshops & activations across Europe from May to July.
 Create, connect & celebrate. #FollowTheCorgi"
 ---